APAN Study Tours

 VISAS AND PASSPORTS

-Travelers on an Australian passport will receive a visa-on-entry when entering Israel, Jordan and Lebanon; advice will be sought for other passport holders.
+Travellers on an Australian passport will receive a visa-on-entry when entering Israel and Jordan; advice will be sought for other passport holders.
 Your passport must be valid for a minimum period of 6 months from the date of entry into each country.
 Evidence of a previous visit to another country in the region like an entry/exit stamp in your passport does not normally prevent entry into Israel, although it may lead to additional questioning at the border.
 It is for the Israeli authorities to determine the right of entry into Israel.

 Does Israel stamp my passport?

-Israel no longer stamps travelers’ passports.
+Israel no longer stamps travellers’ passports.
 Your visa will be issued on an entry ticket at immigration which you need to keep with your passport until you leave the country.

 Australian Government SMARTRAVELLER ADVICE

-Tour participants are advised to review the Smartraveller advisories issued by the Australian Department of Foreign Affairs and Trade (DFAT) for Israel and the occupied Palestinian territories, Jordan and Lebanon to inform their travel decisions.
+Tour participants are advised to review the Smartraveller advisories issued by the Australian Department of Foreign Affairs and Trade (DFAT) for Israel and the occupied Palestinian territories and Jordan to inform their travel decisions, in additional to the Global COVID-19 Health Advisory.
 At times, DFAT may advise against all travel or all but essential travel to particular countries or parts of particular countries; similarly, DFAT may withdraw any such previously given advice.
 Where the DFAT issues such advice, we may as a result cancel your tour or make changes so as to avoid the area concerned.
 Alternatively, we may ask you to sign a form prior to departure confirming that you wish to proceed with the tour notwithstanding the DFAT advice.

 Participants are responsible for arranging their own travel insurance at their own cost.
 At the very least, we recommend that you are covered for flight changes or cancellations, damage/loss/theft of luggage and personal belongings, damage/loss/theft of electrical goods and mobile phones, and health/medical emergencies.
 There will be no organised participation in “extreme sports” or motorbike riding on the tour, if that question arises (it sometimes does!).
 The Australia Palestine Advocacy Network (APAN) does not take responsibility for your personal belongings or health concerns while on the Study Tour.
 Please see your travel agent for advice on a travel insurance policy suitable to your needs.

-Advice on health requirements may be obtained from your GP, or alternatively from the Travel Doctor-TMVC – see their advisories for Israel, Jordan and Lebanon.
+Advice on health requirements may be obtained from your GP, or alternatively from the Travel Doctor-TMVC – see their advisories for Israel, Jordan.
 Tour participants are responsible for their own personal health concerns during travel.